richardeschloss/nuxt-socket-io-docs/content/en/index.md

   - Automatic Teardown, enabled by default
   - $nuxtSocket vuex module and socket persistence in vuex
   - Support for dynamic APIs using the KISS API format
+  - Support for the IO config in the new Nuxt runtime config (for Nuxt versions >= 2.13)
 badges:
   - npm:version
   - npm:dt